Sama-Bajau: Religion

 Religion can vary among the Sama-Bajau subgroups; from strict adherence to Sunni Islam, forms of folk Islam (itself influenced by Sufi traditions of early Muslim missionaries), to animistic beliefs in spirits and ancestor worship.
-There is a small minority of Catholics and Protestants, particularly from Davao del Sur in the Philippines.
+There is a small minority of Catholics and Protestants in the Bajau diaspora, particularly from Davao del Sur in the Philippines.

 Among the modern coastal Sama-Bajau of Malaysia, claims to religious piety and learning are an important source of individual prestige.
 Some of the Sama-Bajau lack mosques and must rely on the shore-based communities such as those of the more Islamised or Malay peoples.
-Some of the more nomadic Sama-Bajau, like the Ubian Bajau, are much less adherent to orthodox Islam.
+Some of the more nomadic Sama-Bajau, like the Ubian Bajau, are much less adherent to orthodox Islam or even unreligious.
 They practice a syncretic form of folk Islam, revering local sea spirits, known in Islamic terminology as Jinn.

 The ancient Sama-Bajau were animistic, and this is retained wholly or partially in some Sama-Bajau groups.
 The supreme deities in Sama-Bajau mythology are Umboh Tuhan (also known as Umboh Dilaut, the "Lord of the Sea") and his consort, Dayang Dayang Mangilai ("Lady of the Forest").
 Umboh Tuhan is regarded as the creator deity who made humans equal to animals and plants.
 Like other animistic religions, they fundamentally divide the world into the physical and spiritual realms which coexist.
 In modern Muslim Sama-Bajau, Umboh Tuhan (or simply Tuhan or Tuan) is usually equated with Allah.

 Other objects of reverence are spirits known as umboh ("ancestor", also variously spelled omboh, m'boh, mbo, etc.).
 Traditionally, the umboh referred more specifically to ancestral spirits, different from the saitan (nature spirits) and the jinn (familiar spirits); some literature refers to all of them as umboh.
 These include Umboh Baliyu (the spirits of wind and storms), and Umboh Payi or Umboh Gandum (the spirits of the first rice harvest).
 They include totemic spirits of animals and plants, including Umboh Summut (totem of ants) and Umboh Kamun (totem of mantis shrimp).